How a Dog Could Benefit Your Mental Health

 An estimated 1 in 4 adults in America suffers from a diagnosable mental health condition.
 75% of us report to feeling stressed out at least some of the time.
 But, waiting times for mental health treatment are massive and growing all of the time.
 Unfortunately, this looks unlikely to change any time soon.
 But, that doesn’t mean that there aren’t things that you can do to take care of yourself and improve your own mental health.

 Some of these things include exercising, speaking with friends and family members, finding new ways to relax and cope with stress and taking more time for yourself.
 Another thing that you could consider, is getting a pet.
-There have been many papers published on the benefits of pets, and especially dogs for your mental health.
-Let’s take a look at some of them.
+There have been many papers published on the benefits of

-Your Dog Will Love You
+Your dog Will Love You

 Being loved is always good for your mental health.
 It improves your confidence, reduces anxiety, boosts your mood and makes you happier.
-Pets love you, but dogs are uniquely capable of showing it.
-They’ll give you plenty of attention, they’ll be glad to see you when you get home, and they’ll comfort you when you are down.

 And You’ll Love Them